Manfred Mann

 The line up then was Manfred, Mick Rodgers, (familiar to Australians for having been with Procession and Bulldog, two great Australian Bands) Chris Slade on drums, (later to be with AC/DC) and Colin Patterson on bass.

-The last time, sometime in the late 90’s I saw the with Tom McGuinness, Mike D’Abo, Paul Jones “ ..so you get two vocalists for the price of one”, said Paul) Rob Townsend on drums and Benny Gallagher.
+The last time, sometime in the late 90’s I saw the Manfreds with Tom McGuinness, Mike D’Abo AND Paul Jones “ ..so you get two vocalists for the price of one”, said Paul) Rob Townsend on drums and Benny Gallagher on bass.
 A truly great performance.

 Manfred Mann on vinyl